Nisarg221B/Notes/ION Day Prep.md

 - [ ] **experience of working as a part of a team with the company's senior management**.
 My answer prompted him to ask more such HR questions, regarding **leadership qualities,** **personal achievements**
 - [ ] Machine learning & Market segmentation basic questions
 - [ ] Puzzles
-- [ ] Build something on Bengaluru and rain - traffic situation.
-- [ ] Why theres always a long line on one bag checking at airport
-- [ ] or why is that theres always free seats available at the starting containers of

 Other tips